-When Politics Gets Personal: 'What Happens To My Mother If Graham-Cassidy Passes?'
+What Happens To My Mother If Graham-Cassidy Passes?

 I don’t know if any Republicans have a heart.

-I can only hope enough do to listen to their conscience, to the countless organizations and leaders in the field who have denounced this bill; to listen to their own inner voices of compassion and integrity, to vote NO on Graham-Cassidy.
+I can only hope enough do to listen to their conscience, to the countless organizations and leaders in the field who have denounced this bill; to their own inner voices of compassion and integrity... to vote NO on Graham-Cassidy.

 There is no other spin on this that has a heart.
 And yes, that’s personal.